The Transformer Module 07 10 min ▶ Narrated ⌘ Playground

 DeBERTa (2020) — Disentangled attention: uses separate vectors for content and position.
 Microsoft.
 Often best-in-class on NLU benchmarks.

-ModernBERT (2024) — Updated BERT architecture with flash attention, RoPE, and a 8,192 token context window.
+ModernBERT (2024) — Answer.AI and LightOn's updated BERT architecture with flash attention, RoPE, and an 8,192 token context window.
 Trained on 2T tokens.
 Represents the current state of encoder-only models.

 Decoder-only models